-3. The Investigation Phase
+3. The Investigation Phase.

-(a) Notice of an Investigation.
-If it is determined that the reported conduct could trigger the Sexual Misconduct Policy and an investigation is required, the Title IX Coordinator will prepare a written notice to the Complaining Party and Responding Party that will include a brief description of the allegations, the portions of this Policy that are alleged to have been violated, and any interim measures in place about which either Party must be made aware.
-This written notice does not constitute a finding or a determination of responsibility.

-- (b) Information about Advisors in Connection with Allegations of Sexual Violence, Other Inappropriate Sexual Contact, Relationship Violence and Stalking.
-In connection with an allegation of sexual misconduct involving sexual violence, other inappropriate sexual contact, relationship violence or stalking8, each Party, including any Reporting Party, may have a single advisor of such Party's choice present during any College disciplinary proceeding, including any related meeting, interview, or hearing, held pursuant to the Sexual Misconduct Policy.
+- (a) Notice of an Investigation.
+If it is determined that the reported conduct could trigger the Sexual Misconduct Policy and an investigation is required, the Title IX Coordinator will prepare a written notice to the Complainant and Respondent that will include a description of the allegations (including, if known, the date and location of the alleged misconduct, and the name of the Complainant), the specific portions of this Policy that are alleged to have been violated, and any interim supportive measures in place about which either Party must be made aware.
+This written notice does not constitute a finding or a determination of responsibility. - (b) Information about Advisors.
+Each Party may have a single advisor of such Party's choice present during any College disciplinary proceeding, including any related meeting, interview, or hearing, held pursuant to the Sexual Misconduct Policy.
 Once an advisor has been selected by a Party, the Party must provide the name of the advisor to the Title IX Coordinator.
-Changes to the advisor selected by a Party may be made for good cause with the prior approval of the Title IX Coordinator, as determined in his/her sole discretion.
-Advisors may not participate actively while present at any disciplinary proceeding and may not speak or otherwise communicate on the part of the Party that the advisor is advising.
-However, the advisor may ask to suspend any meetings, interviews, or hearings briefly to provide private consultation related to the disciplinary proceeding in progress.
-An advisor is subject to the same confidentiality expectations applicable to others in attendance.
+Except to the extent expressly permitted in the hearing process outlined below, the advisor may advise their respective Party privately, but cannot act as a speaking advocate at a meeting.
+Individuals managing the proceeding in question (e.g., investigators, Title IX staff) may delay or terminate meetings, remove or dismiss advisors, and/or proceed with the investigation if an advisor is disruptive, disrespectful or otherwise refuses to comply with the requirements of this Policy.
 Accommodations, including scheduling of interviews or reviews, generally will not be made for any advisors if they unduly delay the process.
-The advisor is not permitted to attend a meeting or proceeding without the Party without the prior approval of the Title IX Coordinator, as determined in his/her sole discretion.
-The College reserves the right to take appropriate action regarding any advisor who disrupts the process, or who does not abide by the restrictions on their participation as determined in the sole discretion of the Title IX Coordinator.
-A union-represented employee who is a Responding Party may choose as an advisor a person who is not a union representative, if the Responding Party does not desire to have the union representative participate in the proceeding. - (c) Support Services and Resources.
-The Title IX Coordinator will notify the Responding Party about (a) the availability of the Sexual Misconduct Policy, (b) available resources set forth in Sections IV and V, and (c) discuss interim measures.
-The Parties should review Sections IV and V regarding the available support services and resources at the College and in the community.
-At the request of either Party or witness, the Title IX Coordinator can discuss further the support services, resources, and options available. - (d) Designation of Investigator.
+The advisor is not permitted to attend a meeting or proceeding without the Party they are advising being present without the prior approval of the Title IX Coordinator, at his, her or their discretion.
+The College reserves the right to take appropriate action regarding any advisor who disrupts the process, or who does not abide by the restrictions on their participation.
+A union-represented employee who is a Respondent may choose as an advisor a person who is not a union representative, if the Respondent does not desire to have the union representative participate in the proceeding. - (c) Designation of Investigator.
 The Title IX Coordinator will designate at least one investigator to conduct a prompt, fair, and impartial investigation of the reported conduct and prepare a report of investigative findings (the "Investigative Report").
 At the College's discretion, the investigator may be an internal or an external investigator and more than one investigator may be assigned.
 All investigators internal or external will be selected from a group of qualified and trained individuals employed by the College or engaged by the College for the purpose of conducting investigations under the Sexual Misconduct Policy.
 The Title IX Coordinator will provide the Parties with the name of the person(s) assigned to investigate the reported conduct (the "Investigator(s)").
-As soon as possible, but no later than three (3) calendar days after delivery of the identity of the Investigator(s), the Parties should inform the Title IX Coordinator (in writing) of any conflicts of interest with regard to the selected Investigator(s).
-The Title IX Coordinator will consider the nature of the conflict and
+As soon as possible, but no later than three (3) calendar days after delivery of the identity of the Investigator(s), the Parties should inform the Title IX Coordinator in writing of any conflicts of interest with regard to the selected Investigator(s).
+The Title IX Coordinator will consider the nature of the conflict and determine if different individuals should be assigned as Investigator(s).
+The Title IX Coordinator may consult with other College personnel to discuss any conflicts of interest. - (d) Nature of the Investigation.
+The investigation will include separate interviews with the